Table of Contents

 When I started writing recipes and sharing my favorite foods, many of the topics seemed

 Granola masquerades as a health food but is often a sugar-loaded treat.
 I love my pumpkin spice granola and peanut butter granola recipes, but they both have grain and sugars in different forms.
-As a daily granola, I love this vegan, zero sugar, cinnamon nut grain-free granola.
+As daily granola, I love this less sweet, cinnamon nut grain-free granola.

 Nuts as the filler

 For most people, grains are not bad.
 That said, some people can’t tolerate certain ones and oats can sometimes be empty calories.
 Taking all the grain options away, you’re pretty much left with nuts as the hearty filler.